MJ-Air/MJ_Projects/README.md

 - screen recording link (added as per task)

 note:
-i am beginner in using GITHUB, so if there are small mistakes please forgive. this is a simple prototype design to learn and test pwm audio modulation.
+i am not familiar at using GITHUB, so if there are small mistakes please forgive. this is a simple prototype design to learn and test pwm audio modulation.